boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 In this section we will setup an Azure Account Subscription, which will host our malicious Azure Active Directory (AAD) phishing domain 'msftsec.onmicrosoft.com'.
 We will create an 'Admin' Global Administrator user to acquire 30-day Office 365 trial licenses, setup Exchange Online, enable DKIM, and create phishing accounts for Red Team Operators.

 ### Azure Account Subscription Setup
++ Create an Azure account at [azure.microsoft.com](https://azure.microsoft.com/en-us/free/).
+  +  You will be required to verify with a valid email, phone number, and credit card.
++ Login to your newly created Azure subscription at [portal.azure.com](https://portal.azure.com/).

+#### Create an Azure Active Directory Tenant
 + Go to the Azure Active Directory (AAD) service from within your Azure portal.

 ![](/assets/images/devcode/gotoAAD.png)